Neighbours spin-offs

 Neighbours is a long-running Australian television soap opera created by television executive Reg Watson.
 It was first broadcast on the Seven Network on 18 March 1985 and currently airs on digital channel 10 Peach.
 Since its inception, several spin-offs have been produced, including books, music, DVDs and internet webisodes.
 Several annuals and books by pulp fiction writer Carl Ruhen were released in the late 1980s and early 1990s.
 Barry Crocker's version of the theme tune was the first music release from the show, which also has included a Christmas album and the show's love theme.
 Two potential television spin-offs have reached the pilot stage, while five DVD box sets of Neighbours episodes from the beginning have been released.
 In 2013, Neighbours launched their first webisode series Steph in Prison.
-Several other webisode series' has since been released, with the most recent series SheilaTV becoming available from December 2018.
-Other merchandise includes official video and board games, stationary and clothing.
+Several other webisode series have since been released.
+Other merchandise includes official video and board games, stationery and clothing.